 Image Credit: Courtesy of Mount Vernon

 Did you know that in December 1787, George Washington paid 18 shillings to bring a camel to Mount Vernon to entertain his guests?
 Now that’s a Founding Father who knew how to throw a party!
-This holiday season you can revisit George Washington’s 18th century Christmas fete at Mount Vernon and dance period jigs, tour the rarely-seen third floor of the mansion and meet Aladdin the camel.
-For more holiday-themed fun at Mount Vernon, including Christmas Illuminations and Mount Vernon by Candlelight, click here.
+This holiday season you can revisit George Washington’s 18th century Christmas fete at Mount Vernon, dance period jigs and meet Aladdin the camel.
+Check out more holiday-themed fun at Mount Vernon, including Christmas Illuminations and Mount Vernon by Candlelight here.